Published August 12, 2022

 In any respective year for a selected drug, the law requires the manufacturer to provide all information listed above to inform the maximum discount by March 1st, and the Secretary must share an initial maximum fair price of the drug with written justification by June 1st.
 Within a month, the manufacturer must either accept this maximum fair price or share a counteroffer.
 This process can repeat, but all negotiations between the Secretary and manufacturer must complete by November 1st.

 The legislation also sets penalties to ensure the minimum discount negotiation is implemented.
-Non-compliant manufacturers will be excise taxed on the gross revenue of their asset: 65% in Q1 of noncompliance, 75% in Q2, 85% in Q3, and 95% in Q4.
+Non-compliant manufacturers will be excise taxed on their gross revenue: 65% in Q1 of noncompliance, 75% in Q2, 85% in Q3, and 95% in Q4.
 With limited details on how a maximum discount may be set, many biopharma researchers and manufacturers have opposed the law and the proposed minimum price cuts, citing their lack of negotiation power in the process and harsh penalties of non-cooperation.
 As the legislation moves into the implementation phase, legal challenges are almost certain to arise.

 Price Increase Regulations